 To whom it may concern,

-In reading this letter, we thank you for the potential willingness to acheive a deeper understanding of what a premium cigar is truly all about, as well as knowing the key factors that set it apart from cigarettes and other tobacco-related products.
-It is our belief that these significant differences are not widely understood and thus warrant careful consideration before applying similar regulatory measures to cigars.
-Due to these differences, it is our belief that premium cigars, similar to pipe tobacco, should be treated as a ‘specialty tobacco product’ and remain exempt from the strict regulatory measures that are applied to cigarettes and other tobacco products.
+In reading this letter, we thank you for your willingness to acheive a deeper understanding of what a premium cigar is truly all about, as well as identifying the key factors that set it apart from cigarettes and other tobacco-related products.
+It is our belief that these significant differences are not widely understood and warrant careful consideration before applying similar regulatory measures to cigars.
+Due to these differences, it is our belief that premium cigars, similar to pipe tobacco, should be treated as a ‘specialty tobacco product’ and thus remain exempt from the strict regulatory measures that are applied to cigarettes and other tobacco products.

-It is crucial to first understand what differentiates a cigar from a cigarette.
+It is first crucial understand what differentiates a cigar from a cigarette.

 Composition and Consumption Paterns